maksimkurb/home-ops/README.md

 ### External DNS

 [external-dns](https://github.com/kubernetes-sigs/external-dns) is deployed in my cluster and configured to sync DNS records to [Cloudflare](https://www.cloudflare.com/).
-The only ingresses `external-dns` looks at to gather DNS records to put in `Cloudflare` are ones where I explicitly set an annotation of `external-dns.home.arpa/enabled: "true"`
+The only ingresses `external-dns` looks at to gather DNS records to put in `Cloudflare` are ones where I explicitly set an annotation of `external-dns.alpha.kubernetes.io/target: ipv4.${SECRET_PUBLIC_DOMAIN}`

 ---